afrihost/swarm-process/README.md

 ### Contributing

 - Fork the repo
+- Clone your repo locally
+- `composer install`
+- Run the tets to make sure all is well: `./vendor/bin/phpunit`
 - Create a branch naming the change you're making
+- Do your thing :)
-- Run the tests as stated in the .travis.yml file
+- Run the tests as stated in the .travis.yml file (`./vendor/bin/phpunit`)
-- If you're ready, send me a **pull request**
+- If you're ready: commit and push to your repo, then send me a **pull request**

 If you want to discuss it, I'm happy to chat over an issue on github.com ;)